 What do you think is most important about getting started?

 Answer: Finding a teacher you resonate with.
-Stay with that teacher.
+This may require “shopping around,” but once you find a teacher you like stay with that teacher.
 Yoga was traditionally taught one on one by a guru to each student.
 Today we have classes.
 But if you go to a small studio and get to know the teacher, it is possible to develop a personal teacher-student relationship.
 You might even arrange for some private lessons with that teacher.

 I think I’ve covered the questions I’m usually asked when I’m evangelizing men about yoga.
-Now I’d like to suggest that the real issue of men practicing yoga is the age-old human problem with grace.
+Now I’d like to suggest that often the real issue for men practicing yoga is the age-old human problem with grace.
 Grace is what we receive as a gift, not what we earn or deserve.
 Yoga gives its gift when we surrender our own effort and simply receive what it has to offer.
-But this is a difficult lesson for men to learn because we are competitive, especially when it comes to exerting physical effort.
+But this is a difficult lesson for men (and for some women too!) to learn because we are competitive, especially when it comes to exerting physical effort.
 We think we have to earn everything we get.
 But yoga yields its benefits no matter how much effort we put into it.
+A good teacher will say, “If you’ve gotten this far, you’re getting the benefit offered by this pose.
+For those who want to go further, here are embellishments you can add to the pose.”
 (See my “Frank Answer About the Grace of Yoga”.)

 Young men of yoga